Reception Class

 In Reception Class we learn through planned, purposeful play using a mixture of adult directed and child initiated activities.
 A big focus in Reception is being independent and being able to apply our learning in real life situations.

 We like being able to learn in our indoor and outdoor classrooms.
-Our favourite areas are the role play area which we change with our topics; the large bricks and our creative area, small world and physical resources.
+Our favourite areas are: the role play area which we change with our topics; the large bricks construction area; our creative area; small world to apply real life scenarios to our learning; and physical resources to develop fine and gross motor skills.

 The prime areas begin to develop quickly in response to relationships and experiences.
-They are fundamental, work together, run through and support learning in all other areas.
-The specific areas include essential skills and knowledge needed for children to participate successfully in society.
+They are fundamental in supporting learning as they are linked together and interwoven throughout our curriculum.
+Moreover, without the mastery of the prime areas of learning, all subsequent learning throughout the school is jeopardised.
+The specific areas include essential skills and knowledge; these are needed for children to participate successfully in society.
 They grow out of the prime areas, and provide important contexts for learning.
-Both the prime and specific areas are shown below.
+Both the prime and specific areas can be found in the links below on this page.

 The Characteristics of Effective Learning